swetha679/SGD-Classifier/README.md

 ## AIM:
 To write a program to predict the type of species of the Iris flower using the SGD Classifier.

-## Equipments Required:
+## Equipment Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 1. Import Necessary Libraries and Load Data
-2. Split Dataset into Training and Testing Sets
+2. Split the Dataset into Training and Testing Sets
 3. Train the Model Using Stochastic Gradient Descent (SGD)
 4. Make Predictions and Evaluate Accuracy
-5. Generate Confusion Matrix
+5. Generate a Confusion Matrix

 ## Program:
 ```

-Program to implement the prediction of iris species using SGD Classifier.
+A program to implement the prediction of iris species using an SGD Classifier.
 Developed by: B R SWETHA NIVASINI
 RegisterNumber:  212224040345
 ```